ajgates42/alexandergates/content/publication/networknormimpact/index.md

 production dynamics across disciplines, helping us identifying breakthroughs from diverse, smaller disciplines, such as geosciences, radiology, and optics, as opposed to citation-rich biomedical sciences.
-Our work provides insights into the evolution of science and paves a way for fair comparisons of the impact of diverse contributions across many fields.
+Our work provides insights into the evolution of science and paves a way for fair comparisons of the impact of diverse contributions across many fields."

 # Summary.
 An optional shortened abstract.
 summary: ''